 Some cat breeds are more mischievous and stubborn than others.
 You can tame their wild sensibilities through training and discipline.
 However, a new pet owner might not have the skills or knowledge required to train a strong-willed cat.
 Siamese cats, for instance, can be very strong-willed.
 Lack of training will lead to a bossy feline companion that insists on having its way.

 There are cats also that love to fly solo.
 For instance, the Persian and Maine Coon breeds thrive in multi-pet households, while the Siamese cat is aloof and territorial.
-If you have children in the home, choose cat breeds such as the Ragdoll because they are easy-going and love being picked up and lugged around.
+If you have children in the home, choose cat breeds such as the Ragdoll because they are easy-going, funny cats that love being picked up and lugged around.

 Know Their Activity Levels